Elemiel-K/Opencore-T470s/README.md

 1. All basic functions including sleep/wake and boot without error including iCloud Services and Wired Ipad Sidecar
 2. Trackpoint and Trackpad with gesture support and Keypad buttons function as well
 3. Touchscreen
-4. Cardreader @ usb 3.0 speeds
+4. SD Cardreader @ usb 3.0 speeds
 5. USB type A ports with USB 3.0 and USB 2.0 support
 6. TB3 (Alpine Ridge)/USB type C works.
 However the ports have only been tested with standard USB 3.0 devices, since I do not posess any working TB3/USB3.1 devices and therefore cannot test.
 7. HDMI output is quirky, it works but settings have to be tuned.
-8. BT 4.2 + Wifi
+8. BT 4.2 + Wifi with original Apple Airport Card
-9. Smart Card Reader

 ### Untested

 1. WWAN
 2. Audio over HDMI
+3. Smart Card Redear

 **Note on Keyboard Shortcuts**